AndrewAtLarge/BibUpdate/README.rst

 correctly identify papers that are listed in MathSciNet_.
 These failure occur for the following reasons:

-* Apostophes: Searching for a title containing, for example, "James's Conjecture" confuses mrlookup_.
+* Apostrophes: Searching for a title containing, for example, "James's Conjecture" confuses mrlookup_.
 * Accents in authors: Generally accents are not a problem because the AMs is LaTeX_ aware, however, issues arise when there are multiple versions of authors